Gov. Noem cuts ties with former Trump adviser Lewandowski

 In New Hampshire, Democrats have also been calling on Matt Mowers, a GOP congressional candidate who worked for Trump’s administration, to disavow Lewandowski after he endorsed the candidate.
 The Mowers campaign did not immediately respond to a request for comment.

+And in Nebraska, GOP gubernatorial candidate Charles Herbster said Thursday he was cutting ties with Lewandowski, who had served as a senior adviser.
+Lewandowski recorded an endorsement video for the Falls City businessman three weeks ago where he praised him for always maintaining his support of Trump.

-Associated Press writer Michael Casey contributed from Concord, N.H.
+Associated Press writers Michael Casey in Concord, N.H., and Josh Funk in Omaha, Neb., contributed.
 Colvin reported from New York.